Event table columns

 • FATAL

 When the log entry is for an unhandled exception, this value is the highest-severity error level for the current language runtime.
-For example, for a handler written in Python, the value is FATAL.
+For example, for code written in Python, the value is FATAL.

 Example